-Easysoft ODBC-ODBC Bridge User Guide - Reporting and Statistics
+Easysoft ODBC-ODBC Bridge User's Guide - Reporting and Statistics

 The Easysoft ODBC-ODBC Bridge provides a suite of performance management reports and statistics that allow you to monitor and manage your system.